tc39/proposal-math-clamp/README.md

-# `Math.clamp`
+# `Math.prototype.clamp`

-A TC39 proposal to add `Math.clamp`: a function that constrains a value between an upper and lower bound.
+A TC39 proposal to add `Math.prototype.clamp`: a function that constrains a value between an upper and lower bound.

 ## Status